 My twins have enriched my life in many ways.
 For example, I’m basically an expert in cheap diapers now.
-I really wanted to get into cloth ones when the girls were born, but changing two at a time and washing them was just too much.
-I barely have time for the regular laundry, so we quickly became — and stayed — a disposables family.
+I really wanted to get into cloth diapers when the girls were born, but changing two at a time and washing them was just too much.
+I barely have time for the regular laundry, so we quickly became — and stayed — a family of disposable diapers.

 Diaper Economics: They’re Too Expensive!

-However, premium pampers quickly add up.
-Even if they’re only about 50 cents each, considering that by the time a baby is potty training, she goes through at least 3000 of them, it costs at minimum $1500 on disposables alone per baby.
+However, these diapers quickly add up.
+Even if they’re only about 50 cents each, considering that by the time a baby is potty training, she goes through at least 3000 of them, it costs a minimum of $1500 on disposables alone per baby.

 Or Are They?
 The Quest for Reasonably Priced Nappies

 Every baby is different.
 Every mother is different.
 However, this is my overall impression of each brand.
-The price is definitely a major deciding factor, but so is comfort and dryness.
-A diaper could be free, but if it gives her a rash and leaks, then it’s not worth it.
+The price is definitely a major deciding factor as my ultimate aim is to help parents save money, but so is comfort and dryness.
+At the end of the day, a diaper could be cheap, but if it causes the baby to suffer from rush and if it leaks, then it’s not worth it.

 My Top Nine Brands of Cheap Disposables, from Just Okay to Miraculous: